All Episodes

 All right.

-Now, it was about an hour ago, ladies and gentlemen, that I told you what's gonna happen when the Democrats get alone at just how big a blunder Carrie had made here.
+Now, it was about an hour ago, ladies and gentlemen, that I told you what's going to happen when the Democrats get alone at just how big a blunder Carrie had made here.

-They're gonna do reports, drive-by media will do reports on whether Kerry has a point.
+Drive-by media will do reports on whether Carrie has a point.

-Maybe maybe we just need to understand the depth of his intellect.
+Maybe we just need to understand the depth of his intellect.

 Maybe he's got a point here.

-And they'll run around, they'll start trying to find military people that they can uh categorize in some sort of way that fits Carrie's description and get those people say, Yeah, I only went to Iraq because I'm an idiot, because I had no choice to do anything else, because his economy doesn't offer people like me a future.
+They'll start trying to find military people that they can categorize in some sort of way that fits Carrie's description and get those people to say, yeah, I only went to Iraq because I'm an idiot because I had no choice to do anything else because this economy doesn't offer people like me a future.

-So lo and behold, it took them less than an hour, because the babe in purple on the Fox News channel just did that, explaining what he actually meant.
+Lo and behold, it took them less than an hour because the babe in purple on the Fox News channel just did that, explaining what he actually meant.

 Not just the back of my hand.